 - 1. Understands child development Identifies normal developmental stages within a child's life, and understands attachment and trauma theories as they relate to child protection practice. - 2.
 Identifies risks to children identifies factors that place a child at risk of abuse or neglect and articulates this risk verbally and in writing to a range of stakeholders including parent, children and other professionals. - 3.
 Understands the legislative and statutory framework understands and embeds the Child Youth and Families Act (2005) in practice, including the core responsibilities and principles of the Act. - 4.
-Works confidently with families impacted by drug and alcohol abuse demonstrates an understanding of the legislative, policy, and practice requirements relating to families impacted by drug and/or alcohol abuse, and is able to apply these skills in practice. - 5.
-Works confidently with families impacted by family violence demonstrates an understanding of the legislative, policy, and practice requirements relating to family violence and is able to apply these skills in practice. - 6.
+Works confidently with families impacted by drug and alcohol abuse demonstrates an understanding of the legislative, policy, and practice requirements relating to families impacted by drug and/or alcohol abuse, and is able to apply these skills in practice. - Works confidently with families impacted by family violence demonstrates an understanding of the legislative, policy, and practice requirements relating to family violence and is able to apply these skills in practice. - 6.
 Works confidently with Aboriginal children and families demonstrates an understanding of the legislative, policy and practice requirements relating to Aboriginal children, families, and communities and the ability to apply case practice and decision-making. - 7.
 Operates effectively in a fast-paced and changing environment operates effectively and delivers results in fast-paced, an ambiguous and changing environment. - 8.
 Confidently prepares for court initiates, prepares, and presents in Children's Court, or other tribunals. - 9.
 Communicates risk and risk-related concepts verbally confidently conveys ideas and information in a clear and interesting way.
 Understands and meets the needs of target audiences (delivers the right information to the right people).
 Welcomes constructive feedback.
-Sees things from other's points of view and confirms understanding. - 10.
-Writes professionally and convincingly prepares complex briefs, letters, emails and reports using clear, concise and grammatically correct language.
+Sees things from other's points of view and confirms understanding.

+- 10. Writes professionally and convincingly prepares complex briefs, letters, emails and reports using clear, concise and grammatically correct language.
 Edits written communications to ensure they contain the information necessary to achieve their purpose and meet audience needs.
-Ensures appropriate style and formats are used.
+Ensures appropriate style and formats are used. - 11.
+Commitment to job share arrangement completes, implements and regularly monitors compliance with job share agreements, shares information and feedback on the performance of the job share arrangement.